-If you’re thinking about selling your home, chances are there are a few repairs that can boost the appeal of your home and even raise its value.
-If you’ve been putting off painting a bedroom, repairing a staircase or fixing a leaky faucet, now’s the time to make those changes.
-If you’re paying for repairs or upgrades with a credit card, be sure you’re getting cash back or rewards.
+If you’re thinking about selling your home, it’s likely there are a few things you could do to enhance the appeal of your place and maybe raise its value.
+If you’ve been putting off sprucing up the exterior of your property, painting the inside, repairing a staircase or a leaky faucet, now’s the time to make those changes.

-Major repairs could be a financial setback, so it’s important to be prepared for them before you choose to sell, especially if you anticipate a problem with your home passing inspection.
+Big repairs can set you back financially, so be prepared for them before you decide to sell, especially if you expect a problem with your home passing inspection.

-If you plan to move out before you sell your home, you’ll want to continue to pay for your heat and electricity.
-A home without heat and lighting can be very difficult to show to buyers.
-Your current utility bills can give you an idea how much this will cost.
+If you plan to move out before you sell your home, you’ll want to continue to pay for water and electricity.
+A home without air conditioning/heat and lighting can be very difficult to show to buyers.

-The proceeds of your home will be used to pay off your mortgage, but it is likely that the number on your mortgage statement might be a little less than what you owe.
+The proceeds of your home sale will be used to pay off your mortgage, but it’s likely that the payoff amount on your mortgage statement is a little less than what you actually owe.

 You’ll likely have to add prorated interest you’ve accrued to the total balance.
-Additionally, your lender may penalize you for paying early if you have a prepayment penalty associated with your mortgage.
+Additionally, your lender may penalize you if you have a prepayment penalty associated with your mortgage.

 Closing costs and additional fees

-While the closing cost to sell a house is typically the responsibility of the buyer, don’t be surprised if you are asked to foot the bill, especially if you are trying to sell your home in a buyer’s market (one which has an influx of homes for sale).
+While the closing costs to sell a house are typically the responsibility of the buyer, don’t be surprised if you are asked to foot the bill, especially if you are trying to sell your home in a buyer’s market (one which has a lot of homes for sale).

-Some of these costs may include HOA (or homeowners association) fees, property taxes, attorney fees, transfer taxes and title insurance.
+Some of these costs may include homeowners association fees, property taxes, attorney fees, transfer taxes and title insurance.
 You also may be asked to pay an escrow fee, a brokerage fee and a courier fee.
-Altogether, closing costs can range from 2 percent to 4 percent of the selling price.
+Altogether, closing costs can range from 2 to 4 percent of the selling price.

-Many of the above fees are negotiable, and it is unlikely that a seller will be responsible for all of these.
+Many of these fees are negotiable, and it’s unlikely that a seller will be responsible for all of these.
 Still, it helps to be prepared.
-Knowing how much it will cost to sell a house can help you avoid disappointment when the time comes to put it on the market.